uoftblueprint/inga/.github/pull_request_template.md

 ---

 ## Checklist
-- [ ] Changes have been top-hatted locally
+- [ ] Changes have been tested (by yourself and/or a teammate) locally
 - [ ] Tests have been added or updated
 - [ ] Documentation has been updated (if applicable)
 - [ ] Linked related issues